hangyustat/NPDS/README.md

 ### Terms for Personal Learning and Academic Research
 Individual users are permitted to use this repository for learning and research purposes, provided that they abide by applicable laws.
 Should you utilize this project in your research, please cite our work as follows:

->Zhou, J., Yu, H., Wang, H., and Ji, Y. A Novel Statistic Guided by Clinical Experience for Assessing the Progression of Lung Nodules. doi
+>Zhou, J., Yu, H., Wang, H., and Ji, Y. Beyond Deep Learning: A Parameter-Free Hypothesis Testing Framework for Clinically Interpretable Lung Nodule Progression Assessment. doi

 ## Introduction